DiRenzoM/functional-guide-to-apis/README.md

 The other types of routes work in much the same way, often requiring some additional information included with the request, such as the new or updated information for POST/PUT requests or the id of a comment to DELETE.

-The tool [Postman](https://www.postman.com/) can be used to easily form and send HTTP requests as well as other formats of API messages for the purpose of API testing.
+The tool [Postman](https://www.postman.com/) can be used to easily form and send HTTP requests for the purpose of API testing.

 ![postman](img/postman.PNG)